Peoplecanfly1/Food-e-shop/README.md

 - Custom event adding for connection between different modules.

 [DEMONSTRATION](https://peoplecanfly1.github.io/food-e-shop/)  - to open this project please use Google Chrome.
-Transcompiller is not used to show original code.
+Transcompiller is not to prevent code mofification.